umit-iace/tool-pywisp/docs/transport/index.rst

     * - unique identifier, packed as one byte
       - data, packed as byte array

 The byte array length differs at each device.
-On `Arduino UNO` the limits is at 50 bytes, because of the intern memory.
+On `Arduino UNO` the limit is at 50 bytes, because of the intern memory.